Share

 • Control of ionized calcium (CRRT circuit and patient) a few minutes after the start of treatment and at regular intervals of 8 – 12 hours is recommended.

-The decision regarding dosage and target levels is always the responsibility of the treating physician.
+The decision regarding dosage and target levels is always the responsibility of the treating physicians.

 Indication